By Katrina Brown Hunt

 It’s not just paranoia: Driving at night is actually more dangerous.
-According to the National Highway Traffic Safety Administration, fatal accidents are three times more likely at night compared with the daytime – but here are 12 tips that could help reduce your risk.
+According to the National Highway Traffic Safety Administration, fatal accidents are three times more likely at night compared with the daytime–but here are 12 tips that could help reduce your risk.

 The main reason that NHTSA finds driving at night is more dangerous is that we can’t see as well in the dark.
 Alex Epstein, director of transportation safety at the National Safety Council notes that “You see less of the road ahead and have less room and time to stop.”
 Ironically, some kinds of light—like the glare from too-bright lights—can compound the problem.
 And other factors add to the challenge of driving at night.
-Some tips:

 1. Be extra defensive